innov8tif/emasid-demo-intent/README.md

  6. ektp for Indonesia's eKTP and
  7. hk for Hong Kong's IC

-Face verification feature can be turned on by passing extra into intent:
+Face verification feature can be turned on by passing extra into Intent:

     intent.putExtra(EXTRA_VERIFY_FACE, true);
     intent.putExtra(EXTRA_HIGH_THRESHOLD, true);

-After scan finished, you will receive scan result as JSON string in **onActivityResult()** method.
+When ID card scanning completed, you will receive scan result as JSON string in **onActivityResult()** method.
 And the resulted JSON is in the following format:

     {
     "confidenceLevel":27.641726,